yu-jeffy/gpt-btc/README.md

 ## About

 gpt-btc leverages OpenAI's GPT-4-1106 model to analyze and summarize Bitcoin-related data.
 It scrapes price data from the CoinGecko API, fetches the 30 most recent BTC-related articles from the news API, and retrieves the latest block information, including halving estimates and hash rate calculations, from the block explorer API.
+Additionally, it provides a detailed summary of each news article and rates them for sentiment, relevance, and importance on a scale from 0 to 100, offering an objective metric and nuanced understanding of the current media landscape surrounding Bitcoin.
 This comprehensive suite provides a holistic view of the current state of Bitcoin, aiming to assist investors, researchers, and enthusiasts in making informed decisions by offering up-to-date and detailed analysis.

 The Discord bot component allows users to receive daily Bitcoin analysis updates and manually trigger analysis on demand.
 The scraping scripts are designed to fetch the latest data from various sources, which is then processed and analyzed by the GPT-4 model.